 Fresh Pear Coffee Cake

-This was a very pretty coffee cake.
+This was a very pretty coffee cake; the pictures don’t do it justice.
 The streusel on this browned very nicely.
 I enjoyed having the crisp sugary top.
 The cake itself was soft and billowy.
 The yogurt made the cake moist.
 Unfortunately, I didn’t have the pears distributed well, so not every bite had pears in it.
 I wonder if I should have strewn the pears on the batter and pressed them into the cake, rather than mixing them in, to get them more even.

 This was a good coffee cake with pears in it, and both Alex and I enjoyed it.
 There’s absolutely nothing wrong with this coffee cake, but I think that I was somehow expecting something even more delicious.
 In the future, I’d like to try something to maximize the pearyness of this recipe; maybe I’d try slicing the pears and arranging them evenly under a layer of batter.
 Overall, this is a solid recipe worth trying; perhaps I’ll even make it better some day.

 A delicious coffee cake made with fresh pears.
 Be sure to distribute the pears evenly through the batter to be sure to have fruit in every bite.